Different languages in Spain

 In addition to the major regional languages of Basque, Catalan, and Galician, Spain's linguistic landscape is enriched by several other languages and dialects that reflect its complex history and cultural diversity.

 • Among these, Aranese occupies a special position.
-Spoken in the Val d’Aran in Catalonia, Aranese is a variety of Occitan and is officially recognized alongside Catalan and Spanish in this area, receiving protection and promotion by local authorities.
+Spoken in the Val d’Aran in Catalonia, Aranese is a variety of Occitan and is officially recognized alongside Catalan and Spanish in this area, receiving protection and promotion from local authorities.

 • Asturian, also known as Bable, is another language spoken in the Asturias region.
 While not officially recognized by the Spanish government, it enjoys a degree of recognition and support at the regional level and is taught in schools and used in cultural broadcasting.